-• Command line option -e / --engine

-- Command line argument, ./cbq <url>(as the last argument to the shell.
+- Command line option -e / --engine - Command line argument, ./cbq <url>(as the last argument to the shell.
 Details below) - Shell command \CONNECT when within a shell session (Details below)

 Couchbase Server uses specific network ports for communication.
 Port 8091, the Administration Port, and 8093, the query service port, are defaults.
 In order to connect to the cluster, the url will contain port 8091.
-To connect to a specific query service in order to run a query on that node, the url will contain port 8093.
+To connect to a specific query service in order to run a query on that node, the contains a service of the contains and the contai